sarahfheckman/PyCitySchools/README.md

 # PyCitySchools
-Homework 4 - Using pandas to clean data
+Using pandas and python to create a summary of school performance.